iuliadmtru/Argus.jl/README.md

 that contains any number of elements.
 Its elements need to be vectors that have any number of elements of any kind._

-By default, the matching algorithm for ellipses is greedy.
+By default, the matching algorithm for ellipses is "greedy".

 ```julia
 julia> ones_vec = @pattern [1, {ones1}..., 1, {ones2}...];